sfc-gh-amauser/sfquickstarts/site/sfguides/src/getting-started-with-synthetic-data-and-distillation-for-llms/getting-started-with-synthetic-data-and-distillation-for-llms.md

 - In the wizard that appears, select the base model for fine-tuning.
 In this case, `llama3-8b`.
 - Select the appropriate role and warehouse for model fine-tuning.
 - Select the right database to store the fine-tuned model as well.
-- Select the training data including the prompt column, and complete column
+- Select the training data using `request` as the prompt column, and `category` as the completion column
 - In the end, select the validation data for Cortex to evaluate the fine-tuning process too
 - Inferencing the fine-tuned model